Co-Founder and CEO at Branch

-Where did the inspiration for Bureau come about?
+Where did the inspiration for Branch come about?

-You previously worked at Breather; how did that experience influence the founding of Bureau?
+You previously worked at Breather; how did that experience influence the founding of Branch?

 Breather was a great experience.
 Beyond being a real estate technology company, the size of Breather’s portfolio meant that we were also essentially running a furniture procurement business too.
 I witnessed firsthand the expensive and complicated nature of furnishing offices and saw that there was no good solution available.